 10,000+ responses in under 5 days across 6 markets

-With support from 6 different teams — marketing, customer support, localisation, content design, legal, and engineering — I successfully distributed across 7 languages.
+With support from 6 different teams, I successfully distributed the survey across 6 key markets in 7 different languages.

 Satisfactory performance overall — with clear gaps